-To find out for certain if you have lead in drinking water, have your
+To find out for certain if you have lead in drinking water, have your water tested.

-Remember older homes with a private well can also have plumbing
+Remember older homes with a private well can also have plumbing materials that contain lead.

 Important Steps You Can Take to Reduce Lead in Drinking Water